dss-extensions/dss_capi/README.md

 Besides low-level details such as memory management, most of the COM documentation can be used as-is.

+**Starting in version 0.9.8, we disabled the `opendsscmd.ini` creation.
+You can set the default base frequency using the environment variable DSS_BASE_FREQUENCY, or just set it in the DSS scripts (recommended).
+This also means that the initial datapath is set to the current working directory.**

 This repository contains only the the custom API source code.
 In order to track upstream changes in the official SVN repository, a custom patched version of the source code with changes to build v8/OpenDSS-PM with FreePascal, as well as port recent features to the v7/Classic version, is maintained in the repository at [electricdss-src](https://github.com/PMeira/electricdss-src).